11 of the best Italian restaurants in Singapore

 Italian restaurants are adored the world over for their Meditarranean flavours, their comfort food and for their service flair.
 Here's our take on the best Italian restaurants in Singapore

-Italian restaurants are adored the world over and their food never goes out of fashion, be it old school Italian pizza and pasta or fish and veal with a modern twist.
+Italian restaurants are adored the world over and their food never goes out of fashion, be it old school Italian pizza and pasta, fresh fish or juicy steak with a modern twist.
 Check out some of our favourites in Singapore.
 You won't be disappointed.

 Spago